mattermost/docs/source/overview/mattermost-cloud-overview.rst

 When will we support other regions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mattermost Cloud Enterprise will support data residency in early 2021.
-We appreciate feedback from our customers on regional support in both editions.
+We appreciate feedback from our customers on regional support for both editions.

 How is Mattermost Cloud secured?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^